 Pro: The mole naturally aerates the soil, this is when the soil is pushed and moved around.
 Soil aeration allows for better plant growth and the soil to dry up better.

-Con: The tunnels dug by the mole destroys your yard.
-The tunnel kills the roots of the grass therefore killing your yard.
+Con: The tunnels dug by the mole destroy your yard.
+The tunnel kills the roots of the grass, therefore, killing your yard.
 They also uproot your plants by tunneling.

 Con: The tunnels are like little booby traps.
 They can catch you off guard and you can step just right and really mess up your ankle.
 I have done this more times than I can count.

 This is a piece of a tunnel under a dog box, you can see that they will burrow under anything to get a meal:

 If you are real spunky and adventurous you can try to stab them with a pitchfork while they are tunneling or set on your porch with a shotgun and see how accurate your shot is.
 Those methods aren’t likely to work very well though.